 Bolt bench marks are mushroom-headed brass bolts engraved with the letters ‘OSBM’ and an arrow.
 They are normally found in horizontal surfaces like steps, foundations or concrete blocks.
 The bolt has a 60mm diameter.

-1 GL Bolt bench mark
+Public Abstract (1 GL) Bolt bench mark

 Rivet or Pivot